OpenZeppelin/defender-client/packages/sentinel/README.md

 This returns a `NotificationResponse[]` object.

+### Delete a notification

 You can also delete a notification channel.
-The notification object passed as a parameter should have at least the `type` and `notificationId` properties assigned.
+The notification object (`DeleteNotificationRequest`) passed as a parameter should have at least the `type` and `notificationId` properties assigned.

 ```js
 const notificationToDelete = { type: 'email', notificationId: 'e595ce88-f525-4d5d-b4b9-8e859310b6fb' };